cose-wg/cose-spec/draft-schaad-cose.md

 The structure of COSE has been designed to have two buckets of information that are not considered to be part of the message structure itself, but are used for holding information about algorithms, keys, or evaluation hints for the  processing of the layer.
 These two buckets are available for use in all of the structures in this document except for keys.
 While these buckets can be present, they may not all be usable in all instances.
-For example, while the protected bucket is present for recipient structures, most of the algorithms that are-used for recipients do not provide the necessary functionality to provide the needed protection and thus the element is not used.
+For example, while the protected bucket is present for recipient structures, most of the algorithms that are used for recipients do not provide the necessary functionality to provide the needed protection and thus the element is not used.

 Both buckets are implemented as CBOR maps.
 The maps can be keyed by negative integers, unsigned integers and strings.
 The negative and unsigned integers are used for compactness of encoding.
 The value portion is dependent on the key definition.
 Both maps use the same set of key/value pairs.
 The integer key range has been divided into several sections with a standard range, a private range, and a range that is dependent on the algorithm selected.
 The tables of keys defined can be found in {{Header-Table}}.

 Two buckets are provided for each layer:

+{:br}
 protected
 : contains attributes about the layer which are to be cryptographically protected.
 This bucket MUST NOT be used if it is not going to be included in a cryptographic computation.